If an overuse injury has set you back, we'll help you move forward

 Some of the most common overuse injuries include:

-Carpal tunnel is caused by regular, repetitive strain being placed on the wrists, hands or fingers.
+Carpal Tunnel Syndrome (CTS) is caused by regular, repetitive strain being placed on the wrists, hands or fingers.
 This places pressure in the median nerve - the nerve in the wrist which gives the hand feeling and facilitates movement.
-Symptoms of carpel tunnel syndrome include tingling, numbness and reduced strength in the hand and fingers.
+Symptoms of carpal tunnel syndrome include tingling, numbness and reduced strength in the hand and fingers.

-Tendinitis is the inflammation or swelling of a tendon.
-There are multiple types of tendinitis and it can occur in varied body parts including the hips and torso.
+Tendinosis is the inflammation or swelling of a tendon.
+There are multiple types of tendinitis and it can occur in varied parts including the hips and torso.
 Tendinosis is chronic tendinitis.
 This condition usually results from an injury in the connective tissue surrounding the tendon.

 Discs are soft, spongy tissues that cushion the bones of the spine.
 The discs can become damaged as a result of overuse or stress.
 This condition is also referred to as slipped discs or ruptured discs.